larswoltersdev/dall-e-3-to-pixel-art-converter/README.md

   "api_token": "test",
   "prompt": "Create a pixel art image of a dark knight with his sword in the ground, resting on it.
 The scenery is a battlefield.", "grid_size": 64,
-  "image_size": 64
+  "image_size": 64,
+  "mode": "png", // Either 'png' or 'svg'
 }
 ```

 3. The progress is printed in your Terminal as well as the generated image URL
-4. The response will be a SVG (the larger the dimensions, the bigger the response)
+4. The response will be either a SVG (HTML) or a PNG (base64) (note: the larger the dimensions, the bigger the response)

 ## Example results